Unifying Qubit Routing Across Diverse Quantum ISAs via Canonical Representation: Introduction

 Experimental results demonstrate that \canopus\ consistently provides 15\%-35\% reduction (in terms of both gate count and depth) of routing overhead compared to other SOTA methods across representative quantum ISAs, \emph{including the conventional \CXISA\ ISA}.
-This cross-ISA comparison also reveals some consistent or program-specific or topology-specific guidelines for hardware-software co-design.
-Source code and data are available via the \canopusGitHub.
+This cross-ISA comparison also reveals some consistent or program-specific and topology-specific guidelines for hardware-software co-design.
+Source code and data are available on \href{https://github.com/Youngcius/canopus}{GitHub}~\cite{canopusGitHub}.
 Our work makes the following key contributions:

-\ding{182} We utilize the canonical 2Q gate representation and the monodrome polytope to quantify costs of 2Q gates and the overall circuit.
+\ding{182} We utilize the canonical 2Q gate representation and the monodromy polytope theory to quantify costs of 2Q gates and the overall circuit.
 This formal approach accurately guides synthesis-routing co-optimization and cross-ISA evaluation.

 \ding{183} We formalize the analysis of commutation relations between arbitrary 2Q canonical gates that share one qubit.
 This offers a generalized commutativity-based optimization mechanism, moving beyond those tailored only for $\CX$ gates~\cite{liu2022not}.